 We realize that many of you are also working remotely during the COVID-19 crisis, and this makes it difficult to cut paper checks.
 Accordingly, the Association has implemented a grace period with no adverse effect for late payment of SLAI filing fee payments for four months after the due date.
 We will continually monitor and reevaluate this policy as necessary.
 At some point in the future, as adverse effects from the pandemic subside, delinquent payments will be expected to be remitted and payment due dates will be enforced once again.

 There is NO grace period for payment of taxes.

 If you have any questions, send an email to

 and we'll be happy to respond.

 Although the office is not currently staffed, we are picking up mail and depositing checks periodically.
 We will notify you here or with an email if this changes.
 Deliveries should be left at the door of the office, like the mail is left.
 Deliveries that require a signature cannot be accepted at this time so make sure any deliveries you send do not require a signature.

-Remember, you can always generate and save/print your own stamping fee invoices and activity reports.
+Remember, you can always generate and save/print your own filing fee invoices and activity reports.
 Simply follow the instructions on our website.

 Tax Statement Deadlines

 To date, the Department of Insurance has not indicated that there will be any extensions for tax statement filing and payment deadlines.
 We will, of course, notify the membership as soon as we learn of any changes to this policy.
 In the meantime, you can refer to the Filing / Payment / Due Dates section of our online Procedures Manual.